| Author |

 Welcome to the forum.

-He can add his wife on the deed but cannot use a warranty deed as the property is still mortgaged.
+He can add his wife to the title of the property but cannot use the deed you've mentioned as the property is still mortgaged.
 He should use a quitclaim deed to add his wife on the deed.

 He should also inform the lender before quitclaiming the property to his wife.